 For example, Facebook’s Limited Data Use (LDU), or Google’s Restricted Data Processing (RDP) can help you provide website visitors with a way to opt out.
 These settings, when enabled, change the way these services process data.
 The easiest way to learn about these solutions is to search the vendor or ad network name along with the phrase “ccpa opt out”.

-You may need to provide multiple sets of directions for opting out depending on the type of "selling" that you do.
+You may need to provide multiple sets of directions for opting out depending on the type of selling or sharing that you do.

 TrueVault offers businesses an easy solution to get CCPA compliant.
 If you need help, schedule a call with us!